glideroggan/dream/readme.md

   - when there is more than 1 recommendation, you can't see it
 ## create account workflow
   - it could be wider, so that when selecting an account, you get the description of the account to the right
-## account-widget
-  - transfer button does nothing in widget empty state
-    - fixed with toast?
-  - clicking on a connected card should take you to the card-detail-workflow
 ## card workflow
 - the workflow seems to have some default KYC values, we should make sure we take the KYC data from the service
 ## KYC workflow